awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/dotnet-v2migration.md

 If your application uses a custom Amazon Machine Image \(AMI\), create a new custom AMI based on a Windows Server platform v2 AMI\.
 To learn more, see [Using a Custom Amazon Machine Image \(AMI\)](using-features.customenv.md)\.

 **Note**
 The deployment and update features that are new to Windows Server v2 depend on enhanced health\.
 When you migrate an environment to v2, enhanced health is disabled\.
 Enable it to use these features\.
-For details, see [Enabling AWS Elastic Beanstalk Enhanced Health Reporting](health-enhanced-enable.md)\.
+For details, see [Enabling Elastic Beanstalk Enhanced Health Reporting](health-enhanced-enable.md)\.

 ### From Pre\-V1<a name="dotnet-v2migration.migration.fromv0"></a>